 Safety, Health and Environment Protection

-The company celebrated "National Safety Week" in March by conducting varioussafety programs and prize distribution ceremony.
+The Company also celebrates "National Safety Week" by conducting varioussafety programs and prize distribution ceremony.

 The Company regularly takes initiatives towards fulfilling its corporate socialresponsibility including: